 Benefits of Banafsha

-- It cleanses blood, liver, kidney and lungs.
+- It cleanses blood, the liver, kidney and lungs.

 - It loosens the phlegm.

 - It reduces heat inside the body.

 - It gives relief in congestion of lungs, cold, cough, difficulty breathing, fever, bronchitis, and another cough-related respiratory ailment.